Major Credit Bureaus in the USA

-There are three major credit-reporting bureaus that play a strong role in consumer credit ratings across the United States: Experian, TransUnion, and Equifax.
+There are three major credit-reporting bureaus that play the main roles in consumer credit ratings across the United States: Experian, TransUnion, and Equifax.
 They collect, analyze, and manage US consumer data related to all types of financial transactions including credit and other payment obligations.
 This data is issued in the form of what is known as a credit report, which aids them in providing banks, loan companies, credit card companies, and other lenders upon request.
 The score itself and other information within the report are what help these institutions to determine a consumer's creditability rating, and worthiness for new lines of credit.

 Credit reports are full of various financial information regarding credit lines and an individual's credit history but are based mainly on a three-digit credit score.
 This credit score is a point system that typically ranges between 300 and 850, with the higher number of points representing a higher and better credit score.

 The credit score impacts not only the general size of a loan a consumer can qualify for but also the interest rates on those loans.
 A credit score may also be required when renting a home or business space, and even as an employment pre-qualification process.
-For these reasons, Equifax, Experian, and TransUnion all offer several credit screening products to best suit the needs of the party who is requesting a credit report.
+For these reasons, Equifax, Experian, and TransUnion all offer several credit screening products to best suit the needs of the party requesting a credit report.

 Let’s get a closer look at each of the credit bureaus